Hayk-1315/ECDSA_Wallet/README.md

 🦊 MetaMask integration with ethers.js

-🗃 Wallet export/import feature

 📦 Migrate from LowDB to MongoDB or PostgreSQL

-📡 Real-time updates with WebSockets

-📱 Make it mobile responsive

 🧪 Add full unit & integration tests

 🧑‍💻 Author:
-Made with ❤️ by Hayk-1315
+Made with ❤️ by Albert Khudaverdyan

 Feel free to reach out or contribute!